 Taxes in Luxembourg can be a complex matter.
 The information above provides a general overview, but you should always get professional advice from a financial expert regarding your individual tax situation.

-Luxembourg’s government provides guides on how tax matters work in French, English, and German.
-There are also several accountancy trade associations through which you might be able to find a regulated English-speaking accountant, such as the Association of British and Irish Accountants in Luxembourg or the Order of Chartered Accountants.
+Luxembourg’s government offers guides on how tax matters work in French, English, and German.
+There are also several accountancy trade associations through which you might be able to find a regulated English-speaking accountant.
+These include the Association of British and Irish Accountants in Luxembourg and the Order of Chartered Accountants.

 Useful resources